Icon

 These requirements may vary depending on the country of origin or other individual circumstances.
 The visa application process is usually quite simple and straightforward.
 The main steps include obtaining a certificate of eligibility, submitting the required documents, a possible interview, paying the visa fee and waiting for the visa to be processed.

 Once you have successfully obtained your visa, all you have to do is fly to Japan to start your studies.
-This is an opportunity to explore a new culture, meet interesting people, and expand your academic capabilities.

 Products from Visit World for a comfortable trip:

-Legal advice on migration to Japan;
+Legal advice on immigration to Japan;

 Travel insurance for foreigners in Japan;

-Medical insurance around the world.
+Medical insurance all over the world.

 Recommended articles